-IMPORTANT: Disengage PTO, shut off engine, wait for all moving parts to stop, and remove key before servicing, cleaning or making adjustments.
+IMPORTANT: Disengage PTO, shut off engine, wait for all moving parts to stop, and remove key before servicing, cleaning or making adjustments to the unit.

-- 5.2.1 Cutting Height Adjustment. - a) Stop machine and move drive levers out to neutral lock position. - b) Disengage PTO. - c) Raise the deck lever to the transport position (also the 4.5" cutting height position).
-See Fig 5.
+- 5.2.1 Cutting Height Adjustment. - a) Stop machine and move drive levers out to neutral lock position. - b) Disengage PTO. - c) Raise the deck lever to the transport position (also the 4.5" (11.4 cm) cutting height position).
+See Figure 5.